abubinski/azure-aks-docs/articles/aks/migrate-from-autoscaler-to-node-auto-provision.md

 ## Fine tune node auto provisioning post-migration

-After you have completed your migration there are more capabilities to fine tune your cluster.
+After you have completed your migration, there are more capabilities to fine tune your cluster.

 - **Manage disruption behavior** - Tune disruption `consolidationPolicy` and `consolidateAfter` windows to balance cost vs. virtual machine churn.
 To learn more, visit our [NAP Disruption documentation][nap-disruption-doc]
-- **Multiple NodePools** - Split by workload class (e.g., Spot vs On-Demand, GPU vs CPU) and use requirements, weights, and taints to control placement.
+- **Multiple NodePools** - Split by workload class (for example, Spot vs On-Demand, GPU vs CPU) and use requirements, weights, and taints to control placement.
 To learn more, visit our [NAP NodePool documentation][nap-nodepool-doc]
-- **Networking** - For more information of managing networking experiences like custom virtual networks, visit our [NAP netowrking documentation][nap-networking-doc]
+- **Networking** - For more information of managing networking experiences like custom virtual networks, visit our [NAP networking documentation][nap-networking-doc]
-- **Observability** Stream Karpenter events and expose NAP control-plane metrics via Azure Monitor managed Prometheus.
+- **Observability** - Stream Karpenter events and expose NAP control-plane metrics via Azure Monitor managed Prometheus.
 For more visit our [NAP public documentation][nap-observability]

 ## Mapping Node Auto Provisioning vs. Cluster Autoscaler disruption logic